Giant Angora Rabbits

 Of the 4 angora breeds recognized by the ARBA (English, French, Satin, Giant), the Giant Angora produces the most wool.

-German angoras don’t molt, however the Giant Angora goes through a sort of partial molt, and needs its wool harvested every 3 months.
+German Angoras don’t molt, however the Giant Angora goes through a sort of partial molt, and needs its wool harvested every 3 months.
 Some of the wool can be plucked, but you’ll need to cut or shear at least some of the coat.

 Care of the Giant Angora's wool coat is not as difficult as the care needed by the English Angora rabbit.
 However, angoras are susceptible to starvation by wool block, and are more sensitive to temperature changes due to their incredibly thick coats (or during the 1 - 1.5 months immediately following a shearing).